FuseByExample/esb-transactions/datasource/README.md

 * secondly, Aries JTA has added a corresponding `javax.sql.DataSource` and added the `aries.xa.aware = true` property to it to indicate an XA-aware data source
 * finally, the Blueprint extender mechanism also published the Blueprint container (containg our data source bean definitions) it created

+This is what the `osgi:ls` output looks like

     FuseESB:karaf@root> osgi:ls 268

     Fuse By Example :: Transactions :: Datasource (268) provides: